Expand Your Involvement

 As your credit hours build, more opportunities arise!
 These often appear as on-campus jobs, leadership positions, and internships.
 You don't have to know your major to take advantage of these experiences.
 Your advisor can help you find what is best for you along the way.
 You will also find that as you continue to take more courses and move up in level, the number of students in your classes often go down.
 This leads to more intentional connections with your fellow Jayhawks.
 Finding peers that have differing experiences and interests is also a valuable way to explore!

 Maximize your academic interests:

 By the end of your first year, you and your advisor will also have developed a major shortlist.
 We will help you continue to narrow this or find ways to accomplish everything you want to achieve!
 After all, KU has a lot of majors, minors, certificates, and experiences that you can combine in infinite ways.

 Print the Exploration Activities worksheet (.docx),and fill it out with your advisor.

 Explore Career Options

 The University Career Center provides several resources to help you.
 See the University Career Center: Career Exploration to explore by careers, interest areas, and majors.
 Take advantage of these free resources, including those related to Career Communities!

 Take this quick, fun quiz to help you find out which Career Communities might be most beneficial for you.
 Then, browse the Career Communities, and check out upcoming events.
-On your specific Exploratory Pathway's Involvement page, you will see there are already some Career Community suggestions listed.
+On your specific area of interest page, you will see there are already some Career Community suggestions listed.

 Your JAA advisor can also help build off what you have learned from your University Career Center Career Coach.
 If you develop an Action Plan with your coach, we would love to see it.
 Bring it to your academic advising meetings.